 Dry/Wet mix: 50%

 The Dry/Wet mix is the balance between the delayed signal and the original signal.
 If you set Dry/Wet to 0% (if your pedal uses a knob this would be turned all the way to the left), you will not hear any delay as it would be 0% delay (wet) and 100% original (dry).
 To achieve a slapback delay, you ideally want a perfect balance between dry and wet.
 So if you set the dry/wet mix to 50%, the delayed signal will be the same volume as the original signal.

 Delay timing: Quarter note delay (eg: 600ms at a tempo of 100 bpm)

 This setting might be labelled as ‘Delay’ or ‘Delay Time’.
 This is the time it takes for the delay to repeat the signal – in other words, the gap between when you play something and when the pedal repeats the sound.
 With a slapback delay you have plenty of flexibility over how you set your delay time.
 You can have a very short slapback or a long one – it depends on how you use it.

 In this lesson we will use the slapback delay in a rhythmic way.
 We want the slapback to fit in time with what we are playing so we will set it to a very specific time.
 The exercises in this lesson are based on 100bpm and the slapback delay will be set to one quarter note length.
 One quarter note at 100bpm works out to 600ms.
 So if you have a delay pedal that allows you to set a specific time in milliseconds, set it to 600 ms.

 After you learn these exercises at 100bpm, you can try playing them again at a higher or lower tempo.
 To do this, you need to work out exactly what to set your delay time to or else it won’t fit with the tempo.
-Check out our guide on converting BPM to MS to find out the delay time for any tempo.
+Use this delay time calculator to work out the delay time for any tempo.